davidekechi/license-service/README.md

 # Build and start up docker composer
 docker compose up -d --build

+# Check that containers are up and running
+docker ps

 # Bash into application container
 docker exec -it license-service-app bash